-Many of the worst financial crisis in the stock market like dot-com bubble or the economic recession of 2008 can be attributable to the same human tendency- HERD MENTALITY.
-Here are few examples of herd mentality in the stock market from day to day market scenario:
+Many of the worst financial crises in the stock market like the dot-com bubble or the economic recession of 2008 can be attributable to the same human tendency- HERD MENTALITY.
+Here are a few examples of herd mentality in the stock market from day to day market scenario:

-Buying a stock which everyone else is buying :
+Buying a stock that everyone else is buying

-The buying decision of an average investor can be easily influenced by the actions of his friends, neighbors, or acquaintances.
-Suppose all your friend bought one specific stock whose price is rising day by day.
+The buying decision of an average investor can be easily influenced by the actions of his friends, neighbours, or acquaintances.
+Suppose all your friends bought one specific stock whose price is rising day by day.
 Further, all your friends are making fun of you that you didn’t buy that stock when then initially recommended.
 What would be the natural instinct of an average investor here?